 The Original Thanksgiving with the Pilgrims and Indians

-Although most foods we eat today are a far-off representation of the original Thanksgiving feast, the purpose remains the same.
-The original Pilgrims and Indians gathered together in celebration of the harvest as well as their gratitude for their survival.
+Although most of the foods we eat today are far removed from the original Thanksgiving feast, the purpose remains the same.
+The original Pilgrims and Indians gathered together to celebrate the harvest and to express their gratitude for their survival.
 Their first winter upon landing at Plymouth was brutal, resulting in many deaths.
 Over seventy-eight percent of the women perished from sickness, leaving mostly men, children, and teenagers behind.
-They were initially set to land south, in Florida, but were taken off course, landing in the more harsh climate of the north.
+They were initially set to land in Florida, but were taken off course and landed in the harsher climate of the north.
 They were not prepared.

 Thankfully, God’s Providential hand was upon them, bringing an Indian, Samoset, who spoke English, to teach them how to survive and thrive in their new home.
 He taught them how to plant corn and how to navigate the area.
 They had much to be thankful for on that first Thanksgiving of 1621.